mpanighetti/dnd5e-monsters/constructs/trickered-treat.md

 #### Actions

-_**Cavity.**_ _Melee Weapon Attack:_ +3 to hit, reach 0 ft., one target in the trickered treat's space. _Hit:_ 1 bludgeoning damage, and if the target is a creature that has teeth, it must succeed on a DC 11 Constitution Saving Throw or take 2 (1d4) poison damage.
+_**Cavity.**_ _Melee Weapon Attack:_ +3 to hit, reach 0 ft., one target in the trickered treat's space. _Hit:_ 1 Bludgeoning damage, and if the target is a creature that has teeth, they must succeed on a DC 11 Constitution Saving Throw or take 2 (1d4) Poison damage.

 # Swarm of Trickered Treats